Jay Cutler

-Jay Christopher Cutler (born April 29, 1983) is an American former professional football player who was a quarterback in the National Football League (NFL) for 12 seasons, primarily with the Chicago Bears.
-He played college football for the Vanderbilt Commodores and was selected in the first round of the 2006 NFL Draft by the Denver Broncos, where he played for three seasons.
-In 2009, he was traded to the Bears, where he played eight seasons.
-Cutler retired after being released by Chicago in 2017, but returned for an additional season with the Miami Dolphins.
-He retired a second and final time following the 2017 season.
+Jay Christopher Cutler (born April 29, 1983) is an American former professional football quarterback who played in the National Football League (NFL) for 12 seasons.
+A member of the Chicago Bears for most of his career, he is the franchise leader in passing yards, passing touchdowns, attempts, and completions.

+Cutler played college football for the Vanderbilt Commodores, winning Southeastern Conference Offensive Player of the Year in 2005.
+He was selected by the Denver Broncos in the first round of the 2006 NFL draft.
+During his three seasons with the Broncos, he earned Pro Bowl honors in 2008.
+The following year, Cutler was traded to the Bears, where he played eight seasons.
+His most successful season was in 2010 when he led the Bears to a division title and NFC Championship Game appearance.
+After being released by Chicago, Cutler spent his final season with the Miami Dolphins.
+He was named among the 100 greatest Bears of All-Time in 2019.

-Early years
+Early life

-Cutler was born in Santa Claus, Indiana in 1983.
+Cutler was born in Santa Claus, Indiana, in 1983.
 Cutler attended Heritage Hills High School in Lincoln City, Indiana.
 He started three years as a quarterback for the Patriots football team, amassing a combined 26–1 record in his junior and senior years, including a perfect 15–0 during his senior year.
 Cutler and his team outscored opponents 746–85, including a 90–0 shutout at Pike Central.
 During his senior year, Cutler connected on 122 of 202 passes (60.4%) for 2,252 yards with 31 touchdowns, while rushing 65 times for 493 yards with 11 touchdowns.
 He also started at safety for three years, intercepting nine passes as a senior, 12th overall in the state.
 His team's perfect record during his senior year included the school's first 3A state championship, where Heritage Hills beat Zionsville in overtime, 27–24.
 The most notable play of the game occurred when Cutler lateraled the ball to the halfback, Cole Seifrig, who then passed it to Cutler who ran it into the end zone.
 Cutler also played strong safety in the state championship and made 19 tackles.

 Cutler was named a first-team All-State selection by the Associated Press as a senior.
 In addition to playing football in high school, he was a first-team all-state selection in basketball, scoring 1,131 points; he co-holds the school record for FGs made (16) in a game and garnered honorable mention all-state accolades as a shortstop in baseball.

 Cutler grew up as a Chicago Bears fan during his youth in Indiana.